christiandudel/dtms/README.md

 `selected.R` only includes a subset of the functions and removes most of the documentation, but is much smaller than `all.R`.
 Again dependencies might be required.

+## Using dtms with large data sets

+With large data sets the execution time of the functions from this package can be very high.
+A way to reduce the computational demands is by using the function `dtms_aggregate()` and for inference the parametric bootstrap, as described in the respective help pages.
+Depending on the data this can reduce the time needed for computations by 80% to 90%.

 ## References